sentryco/OnboardKit/README.md

 OnboardKit is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## TODO:
-- [ ] Fix bug crashing preview 👈
+- Fix bug crashing preview ✅
-- [ ] Clean up code 👈
+- Clean up code
+- Add gif for iOS ✅
-- [ ] Add gif for iOS and macOS
+- Add gif for macOS
-- [ ] Add modal sheet example
+- Add modal sheet example
-- [ ] Enabele isTest in the scope of this package
+- Enabele isTest in the scope of this package
-- [ ] Add note regarding implemnting a lockable view with onboardview.
+- Add note regarding implemnting a lockable view with onboardview.
 How the structure will look etc